The agonizing wait for the family of the presumed last missing Surfside victim – KION546

 By Paul P. Murphy, CNN

-On Saturday it will be one month since the Surfside condo collapse, and the family of Estelle Hedaya tells CNN she is the final victim that authorities have yet to find and identify.
+One day before the somber one-month anniversary of the Surfside condo collapse, the family of Estelle Hedaya told CNN she is the final victim that authorities have yet to find and identify.

-“The tough part is seeing my parents like this, day after day,” her brother, Ikey Hedaya, told CNN.
+“The tough part is seeing my parents like this, day after day,” her brother, Ikey Hedaya, told CNN on Friday.
 “I just want my sister to be at peace and get the honor and respect she deserves.”

 Ikey says that the family is guided by their faith and have found some comfort that Estelle, 54, was “chosen for something very important.”
 Still, they need closure so they can properly mourn her.